grahama1970/anvil/README.md

 ## Tree-sitter utilities (optional)

-If installed (`uv add anvil[treesitter]`), the context builder can optionally emit symbol outlines for relevant files:
+If installed (`uv add anvil[treesitter]`), the context builder can optionally emit symbol outlines for relevant files (fallback/partial support only; see below for full support):

 - `SYMBOLS.json` (symbols with ranges)